danger/danger-js/docs/tutorials/dependencies.html.md

 Building pretty-much anything in the node ecosystem involves using using external dependencies.
 In an ideal situation you want to use as few dependencies as possible, and get the most use out of them.
 Remember that you are shipping your dependencies too, so you are responsible for them to your end-users.

 The numerical scale of dependencies can make it tough to feel like you own your entire stack.
-So let's try use Danger to give us more insight into changes related to our dependencies.
+So let's try and use Danger to give us more insight into changes related to our dependencies.

 ## Lockfiles